Employment

 - All language tests are performed telephonically.
 If you fail any portion of the language tests you will be disqualified from further consideration and your file will be retired.
 You may reactivate your file after six months.
 Retesting is only allowed once and is at the discretion of the Faculty Personnel System Office.

 - Foreign degrees: If you have a degree from a non-U.S. educational institution it will need to be evaluated in order for your application to be considered.
-DLIFLC accepts evaluations performed by below specified members of the National Association of Credential Evaluation Services, Inc. (NACES).
-Please contact one of NACE members from this list to have your foreign degree evaluated.
+DLIFLC accepts evaluations performed by specified members of the National Association of Credential Evaluation Services, Inc. (NACES).
+Please contact one of NACES members from this list to have your foreign degree evaluated.

 Courses are taught six hours per day, five days a week, with the exception of federal holidays and training holidays.
 The duration of courses ranges from 26 to 64 weeks, depending on the difficulty of the language.
 Classes begin and graduate nearly each week, requiring instructors to either teach or prepare for lessons during an eight-hour period each day, Monday through Friday.